lyc102/ifem/docs/index.md

 The author would like to thank [Professor Michael Holst](http://cam.ucsd.edu/~mholst/) in University of California at San Diego and [Professor Ludmil Zikatanov](http://www.personal.psu.edu/ltz1/) in Pennsylvania State University for many insightful discussion, and also Professor [Chensong Zhang](http://lsec.cc.ac.cn/~zhangcs/) in Chinese Academy of Sciences for the effort in the development of AFEM@matlab, an early version of iFEM.

 The author thanks students or postdocs: [Shuhao Cao](https://scaomath.github.io/), [Huayi Wei](weihuayi.github.io), Ming Wang, Lin Zhong, and Jie Zhou for their contribution to iFEM in one way or another.
 Detailed credits can be found in the M-lint of several `.m` files.

+The documentation website https://lyc102.github.io/ifem/ is set up by [Shuhao Cao](https://scaomath.github.io/) and his effort is greatly appreciated.

 The author is also grateful to the NSF for the partial support over the years.